kadamwhite/js-plugin-boilerplate/README.md

 A Modular JavaScript Plugin Boilerplate for WordPress
 =====================================================

-## Important Note
-> *Gregory Cornelius pointed out an issue with how this is set up at present, so if you use this technique on a page where Backbone or another AMD-compatible script is available on the page, things will break.
-This is due to a conflict with Require's global `define` function.*
->
-> *We're working on a fix, and I'll post an article explaining how to use this once we think it's a truly stable foundation! <strong>In the mean time, please try this out to learn about AMD;</strong> but I recommend to <strong>check back for updates</strong> before using this model in a live site :)*

 ## What & Why?

 If JavaScript is a "first-class citizen" in your plugin, you may have a lot of it.
 If you have a lot of JavaScript, you should probably be modularizing your code and splitting those modules up into files to aid development.